DiODeProject/MuMoT/docs/source/development.rst

    so you have your own personal MuMoT repository on GitHub.
 #.
 Create a `feature branch <https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow>`__
    off the master branch within your personal MuMoT repository.
+   See the *branch and versioning policy* below for more information about how branches, tags and versions are managed in this project.
 #.
 Make commits to that branch:

    * Style: write code using `standard Python naming conventions <pep8>`.